cthing/filevisitor/README.md

 ### Pattern Matching Syntax
 Patterns to match files and directories use the [Git ignore](https://git-scm.com/docs/gitignore#_pattern_format) glob syntax.
-Note that unlike Git ignore globs, which indicate which files and directories to exclude, in this library, they indicate which files and directories to include.
+Note that unlike Git ignore globs, which indicate the files and directories to exclude, in this library, they indicate the files and directories to include.
 For example, specifying `**/*.java` includes all Java files in any directory.
 To exclude files and directories, use the "!" negation prefix.
 Below is summary of the glob syntax.
 See the [Git ignore](https://git-scm.com/docs/gitignore#_pattern_format) documentation for a detailed explanation.